-By following these tips you can get relief from cold and cough at home only.
+By following these tips you can get relief from colds and coughs at home only.

 - Probiotics – It enhances immunity and reduces the likelihood of cough and cold.

-- Encourage your child to enjoy fresh citrus juices, rich vitamin C, kiwi fruits, oranges and pumpkin seeds which are rich in zinc.
+- Encourage your child to enjoy fresh citrus juices, rich in vitamin C, kiwi fruits, oranges, and pumpkin seeds which are rich in zinc.
 These help to diminish the duration of any cough and cold that arises due to chest congestion.

-- A pinch of Turmeric powder added with Warm Milk.
-For best results, serve two times in a day.
+- A pinch of Turmeric powder is added to Warm Milk.
+For best results, serve two times a day.